BekaDeb/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 9-duplicate_lastline

 The script duplicates the last line of the file which means it won't override any existing last line from the file.

+## 10-no_more_js

+Script that deletes all the regular files with js files.